College of Veterinary Medicine

 The Cornell pathology program is one of the largest in the nation, graduating 130 residents and Ph.D. candidates since 1979.
 Many Cornell graduates have gone on to leadership positions in industry and academia: Peter Kennedy, N.V.F.
 Jubb, Rick Miller, John King, Charles Rickard, and Ken McEntee are all program alumni.
 Our residency training program continues to grow.
 Anatomic pathology residents are exposed to a wide array of case materials, are encouraged to pursue research interests and have opportunities to participate in instruction of DVM students.
 The residency program is designed to prepare competitively selected veterinarians for careers in veterinary diagnostic pathology, industry, comparative pathology or to provide a foundation for graduate studies leading to a career in biomedical research.
 More information on Residency Training in Anatomic Pathology.

 In addition to teaching and residency training, faculty in the Section of Anatomic Pathology participate in both collaborative and independent research endeavors.
 Individual faculty members have strong research interests in domestic animals, poultry, wildlife, murine pathology and transgenesis.
-These research efforts are supported by a wide array of sophisticated facilities located throughout the college.
+These research efforts are supported by a wide array of sophisticated facilities located throughout the college and university.

 Faculty and Research Interests